kensho/ng-describe/README.md

-# ng-describe
+# ng-describe [DEPRECATED]

+>This package has been deprecated as it is no longer used by Kensho internally and we do not plan to continue maintaining it.
+Feel free to fork it or continue to use it as-is!

-> Convenient BDD specs for Angular
+Convenient BDD specs for Angular.

 [![NPM][ng-describe-icon] ][ng-describe-url]
 [![Quality][quality-badge] ][quality-url]